abraham-leal/ccloud-schema-exporter/README.md

 ````

-#### Schema Loads (Beta)
+#### Schema Loads

-Schema Loads are a new feature and is continually improving.
-In this first release, `ccloud-schema-exporter` supports AVRO schema loads.
+`ccloud-schema-exporter` supports AVRO schema loads through defining a `-schemaLoad` and `-localPath`,
-Through defining a `-schemaLoadType` and `-localPath`, the tool will register all avro schemas it finds, including references.
+the tool will register all avro schemas it finds recursively in that path, including references.
 It will utilize the RecordNamingStrategy to name the subjects.

-Schema Loads support schema versions.
+Schema Loads support schema versioning.
 All versions of a schema will be registered.
 Versions are decided
 according to the lexicographical order of the files (for example, a file named `orders_v1` will be registered before `orders_v2`).
 References are also versioned; However, only the latest version of reference will be referenced by other schemas.